How to Deal with HSC Stress?

 Knowing when things are too much, when you need to step back and when you need to give yourself a break helps you maintain your mental health, and stress levels and helps you create a good work-life balance.
 By understanding yourself better, you’ll be better equipped at managing stress when it comes and avoiding situations that make you stressed!

-Stay up to date with your study
+6. Stay up to date with your Study

-This is probably one of the more generic points, but is nevertheless, super helpful.
 Staying current with your study is a practical and logical way to reduce stress and improve your mental health!

 Knowing what you have on when you have to do it and how you’re going to organise your time to complete the activity will help you feel as though you’re in control, reduce your stress and set up the right mindset to ace your studies!